BBS-Springschool/bbs-springschool.github.io/_pages/about.md

 Check out the very serious guide on ["Get a hold of your Donuts!"](https://github.com/brainhackorg/bhg-event-materials/blob/master/docs/get_a_hold_of_your_donuts.md){:target="_blank"} which can save your life during the school &#128540;

-Learn from the advices and suggestions currated from the many previous years' [project leaders and attendees as the best practices](https://github.com/brainhackorg/bhg-event-materials/blob/master/docs/leading_and_attending_to_brainhack_projects.md){:target="_blank"} of running successful, collaborative projects that would lead high impact and successful outputs in the given short amount of time.
+Learn from the advices and suggestions curated from the many previous years' [project leaders and attendees as the best practices](https://github.com/brainhackorg/bhg-event-materials/blob/master/docs/leading_and_attending_to_brainhack_projects.md){:target="_blank"} of running successful, collaborative projects that would lead high impact and successful outputs in the given short amount of time.